-Behind-the-scenes tour: If you think you've “been there, done that” at Alcatraz, sign up for the 4.5-hour behind-the-scenes tour, offered in the evenings.
-You’ll walk with a small group on a two-hour ushered tour of the island, gaining access to places not seen on regular tours—the prison industries building, the Officers’ Row gardens, the upper levels of D Block, and the hospital, citadel, chapel, or theater.
+Behind-the-scenes tour (ticket info): if you think that you've 'been there, done that' at Alcatraz, sign up for the 4.5-hour behind-the-scenes tour, offered in the evenings.
+You’ll walk with a small group on a two-hour guided tour of the island, gaining access to places not seen on regular tours—the prison industries building, the Officers’ Row gardens, the upper levels of D Block, and the hospital, citadel, chapel and theatre.
 (Visitor sites change regularly and are not guaranteed.)
-Afterward, your guide hands you a headset and you can take a self-guided audio tour of the cell block.
-The behind-the-scenes tour leaves San Francisco around 4 p.m.; you won’t be back until 9 or 9.30 pm.
+Afterwards, your guide will hand you a headset and you can take the self-guided audio tour of the cell block.
+The behind-the-scenes tour leaves San Francisco around 4 pm; you won’t be back until 9 or 9.30 pm.
 No food is available on the island, so make sure you take snacks and water.

-Garden tour: While Alcatraz prisoners paced in their jail cells, the prison guards and their families formed a gardening association, imported topsoil from nearby Angel Island and exotic plants from around the world, and set out to make the island grow.
-Their work paid off: Tall, stately agaves, roses, fig trees, agapanthus, pelargonium, succulents, and other ornamental flora flourished, and today they brighten the island’s incomparable views of San Francisco and the Golden Gate.
-More than 230 species of introduced plants grow in seven major garden sites on Alcatraz.
-The nonprofit Garden Conservancy, in partnership with Golden Gate National Parks and the Golden Gate National Parks Conservancy, leads guided garden tours on Alcatraz—including flower-filled spots that are usually closed to most visitors, such as the Rose Terrace and Officers’ Row—on Friday and Sunday mornings at 9:45 a.m.
+Garden tour (free): while Alcatraz prisoners paced in their jail cells, the prison warders and their families formed a gardening association, imported topsoil from nearby Angel Island and exotic plants from around the world, and set out to make the island grow.
+Their work paid off: tall, stately agaves, roses, fig trees, agapanthus, pelargonium, succulents and other ornamental flora flourished, and today they brighten the island’s incomparable views of San Francisco and the Golden Gate Bridge.
+More than 230 species of introduced plants grow in seven major gardens on Alcatraz.
+The non-profit Garden Conservancy, in partnership with Golden Gate National Park and the Golden Gate National Parks Conservancy, leads guided garden tours on Alcatraz—including to flower-filled spots that are usually closed to most visitors, such as the Rose Terrace and Officers’ Row—on Friday and Sunday mornings at 9.45 am.
 Tours are free and start from the ferry dock.